Before you begin your rubber roof repair:

-First – the following conditions should be met, to perform a rubber roof repair properly:
+First – the following conditions should be met:

-Repair surface MUST be dry when you apply primer and patch – otherwise patch will not hold.
+2. Repair surface MUST be dry when you apply primer and patch – otherwise the patch will not hold.

-Before applying patch, you must thoroughly clean the repair surface, remove any and all debris, dirt, any tar or other sealants / caulking that might have been applied.
+3. Before applying the patch, you must thoroughly clean the repair surface, remove any and all debris, dirt, any tar or other sealants / caulking that might have been applied.

-It is recommended (but not necessary) in certain situations to also remove old lap caulk, before applying new patch.
+4. It is recommended (but not necessary) in certain situations to also remove old lap caulk, before applying the new patch.

 RUBBER ROOF REPAIR VIDEO: How to apply rubber roof patch to an outside corner on a REAL roof (10 minutes long):